Mammograms: What You Need to Know

 When scheduling your appointment

-- If you’ve recently received a COVID-19 vaccine, including a booster, many experts recommend scheduling your mammogram four to six weeks after getting your shot.
-The COVID-19 vaccine can cause swelling in the lymph nodes in the underarm, which can cause a false reading on a mammogram.6 If you are due for both a mammogram and a COVID-19 vaccine or booster, please talk to your PCP about which to have first and about any other questions you may have.
+- If you’ve recently received a COVID-19 vaccine, many experts recommend scheduling your mammogram four to six weeks after getting your shot.
+The COVID-19 vaccine can cause swelling in the lymph nodes in the underarm, which can cause a false reading on a mammogram.6 If you are due for both a mammogram and a COVID-19 vaccine, please talk to your PCP about which to have first and about any other questions you may have.

 - If you are still having menstrual periods, try to avoid making your mammogram appointment during the week before your period.
 Your breasts will be less tender and swollen, and the picture will be better.